2 years part-time

 You can also study for a shorter period of time and graduate with a Postgraduate Certificate or Diploma.
 See our brochure for details.

-You will need to take 140 credits of taught modules and complete a dissertation worth 40 credits.
+To graduate with a masters degree, you will need to take 140 credits of taught modules and complete a dissertation worth 40 credits.

 You'll study these modules to a schedule.
 This will allow you to participate online with academics and fellow students from around the world.